SequenceComparison/SupplementaryMaterial/README.md

 Please also cite this data repository as:

 * List, J.-M. (2014): Data from: Sequence comparison in historical linguistics.
 GitHub Repository. http://github.com/SequenceComparison/SupplementaryMaterial.
-Release 1.0.
+Release: 1.0.